stackbit-projects/adorable-iron-87792/src/pages/posts/2021/on-the-importance-of-humour-at-work.md

 Not all of us have a choice, but I suspect everyone reading this that wouldn't wish for a little more humour and joy in that 33.6% of our time.
 The good thing is, the evidence seems to back up the case for it with our employers.

+### Humour in the time of a pandemic

+As most of us now sit in our working lives behind screens, isolated, and without the contact and context of being in the same room as our colleagues, humour has understandably become more complex.
+Humour creates connection and trust, but the lack of connection certainly makes that first step of injecting humour so much more difficult for us.
+Lack of video, bad connections, etc. all contribute towards disconnection.
+When possible, try to maximise opportunities for humour in meetings.
+Consider starting a meeting 5minutes late or finishing early, and spend that time talking and just catching up.
+If you're uncomfortable with video on, consider it at the start and end of a meeting where you can maximise those opportunities for connection and to share a laugh.
+Even seeing a smile (or giving one) during conversation can make a huge difference to how a meeting feels.

 ## The Case for Humour
 You will see in the resources section below a few talks and posts that go into this in more detail, but there are numerous studies now that show:
 - More than 80% of the workforce is stressed at work